olmjo/tigress-scripts/README.md

 ```

 ##### Example 3: Example 2 + parallel execution + passing arguments to R
+*PBS*, *SLURM*

-This PBS script uses the sample reasonable defaults from above, but it requests
+This job script uses the sample reasonable defaults from above, but it requests
-two processors on the node.
-We define the environmental variable `TOTALPROCS` and
-make sure it is available to processes started in this script (via export).
-Now
-Rscript has to be invoked from within the mpiexec command.
-The master MPI
-process knows what resources were allocated from `-hostfile
-$PBS_NODEFILE`.
-Lastly, our R script is taking a final unnamed argument of 8.

-In the R script, the first set of commands parses the command line argument
-passed to R (i.e. 8).
-The next set of commands are reading the environmental
-variable `TOTALPROCS`.
-We then set up the MPI backend and as each of our MPI
-workers to tell us where they are running.
+two nodes with 4 processors each.
+The R script uses an MPI backend to
+parallelize an R foreach loop across multiple nodes.
+A total of 2 * 4 = 8
+processors will be used for this job.
+When running the R script, we pass the
+value "10" as an unnamed argument.
+The R script then uses this value to
+determine how many iterations of the foreach loop to run.

 To run under PBS:
 ```